Purpose of the programme

 - expected to obtain a first or upper second class UK honours degree (or equivalent)

 Preference will be given to students who wish to use the placement to find out more about their suitability and aptitude for further research.

 The value of a summer studentship is £2,500 to cover a minimum stipend of £200 per week to the student and a contribution towards research expenses during the placement.

 A conference will take place every year which will bring together research-interested veterinary undergraduates from all UK veterinary schools as a single cohort.
 The expectation will be that all who have undertaken BBSRC-STARS funded summer studentships will attend.
 The conference will also be open to all research interested veterinary undergraduates, including those who have undertaken research funded by the UK vet schools or other sources.

 The next conference will take place in November 2018.

 How to apply

-The scheme will re-open in December 2017, with an application deadline of Tuesday 28 March 2017.
+The scheme will re-open in December 2017, with an application deadline of March 2018.
 Veterinary undergraduate students are encouraged to seek a suitable supervisor as early as possible so that they can start to develop an application for the program.
 Students should contact potential supervisors before they start to develop an application to discuss possible projects.
-A list of potential supervisors is available from your local champion for the scheme (please see below for contact details of local champions).
+A list of potential supervisors will be available from your local champion for the scheme in December 2017 (please see below for contact details of local champions).
 Veterinary undergraduates are also welcome to apply with supervisors that are not on this list.
-The first cohort of students will commence projects in summer 2017.
+The next cohort of students will commence projects in summer 2018.